MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-overview.md

 Power Pages uses the Power Platform admin center to provide administrators with various site configuration capabilities.

 > [!NOTE]
 > You will need to be assigned certain roles to perform administrative tasks.
-See [Roles required for portal administration](/power-apps/maker/portals/admin/portal-admin-roles) for more information.
+For more information, see [Roles required for portal administration](/power-apps/maker/portals/admin/portal-admin-roles).

 1. To access the admin center, from the design studio, select the **Set up** workspace.